kondapalli19/J.A.R.V.I.S-2.O/README.md

 - Reads the wikipedia content.

-- Telling the current time, checking the weather of the inputted city, read the healines of the today's news and also provides the link.
+- Telling the current time, checking the weather of the inputted city, read the headlines of the today's news and also provides the link.

-- play music, play game.
+- play music, play games.

 - Tell the schedule (timetable) provided.

-- stops after getting shutdown command.
+- stops after getting the shutdown command.

 🧑‍💻Installation